NDKayH/UNIT-1/Project/main.md

 ### Problem Definition
 My client, the staff and faculty of a boarding school, have various different padlocks for the buildings across campus which are locked every night at 23:00.
 These buildings, containing mostly classrooms, were broken into by three students two and a half weeks ago, and after an investigation the school concluded that a data breach had occurred where a password for one of the buildings was shared and students were able to hang out very late at night.
 The school has opted for several future prevention methods; the first one is to change all the passwords of each and every lock on the school campus to much more complicated ones.
 However, they realize that because of how difficult these new passwords might be to remember, the people responsible for locking up the buildings might write down passwords on paper, which is quite insecure, and they believe a breach could happen again.
 To prevent this, the school is also looking for a password storage application that contains a database of all passwords.

 ### Proposal Solution

-The boarding school staff and faculty have identified a need for a secure, centralized password management solution to safeguard the passwords used to lock various buildings across campus.
-This project aims to address the recent security breach by providing an encrypted password storage and management system that ensures only authorized personnel can access and use building passwords.
-This solution will help prevent unauthorized access and mitigate the risk of another data breach, ensuring that complex passwords can be managed efficiently and securely.
+This project aims to fix the recent security incident by implementing an encrypted password storage and management system that ensures that only authorized faculty and student lockup-crew members can access and use building passwords.
+This solution will help prevent unauthorized access and reduce the risk of another data breach by ensuring that passwords are managed effectively and securely.

 #### **Objectives**

-1. **Enhanced Security**: Secure storage of complex building passwords to prevent unauthorized access.
+1. **Enhanced Security**: To avoid unauthorized access, complicated building passwords should be stored securely.
-2. **User-Friendly Management**: Provide an intuitive system for authorized personnel to create, view, and manage passwords without the need to remember them.
+2. **User-Friendly Management**: Give authorized staff members access to a user-friendly system so they can generate, view, and manage passwords without having to commit them to memory.
-3. **Controlled Access**: Implement a mechanism to ensure only authorized staff can access and update passwords.
+3. **Controlled Access**: Put in place a system that makes that passwords may only be accessed and updated by authorized personnel.
-4. **Data Integrity**: Ensure that all password entries are encrypted, preventing potential breaches even if access to the storage file is compromised.
+4. **Data Integrity**: In order to avoid any breaches even in the event that access to the storage file is stolen, make sure that all password entries are encrypted.

 ### **Design Proposal for Secure Password Management System**